sailscastshq/docs.sailscasts.com/docs/pellicule/cli.md

 ### Combined Example

-A 10-second 4K video at 60fps for YouTube:
+A 10-second 4K MP4 at 60fps for YouTube:

 ```bash
 npx pellicule Video \